-Carney, Sandoe & Associates is an educational recruitment, search, and strategic consulting firm that places teachers and administrators in private, independent, and like-kind (charter, magnet, pilot, and merit) schools worldwide.
-We have placed over 32,000 teachers and administrators in independent schools since 1977.
-CS&A works to fill thousands of teaching and administrative openings at hundreds of K-12 college preparatory schools each year.
+Carney, Sandoe & Associates is an educational recruitment, retained search, and strategic consulting firm that places teachers and school leaders in private, independent, and like-kind (charter, magnet, pilot, and merit) schools worldwide.
+Since 1977, we have been the dominant firm in the space.
+We have placed over 32,000 teachers and administrators in independent schools and have conducted more than 3,000 successful leadership searches - nationally and globally.
+Our scale, capacity, intellectual capital, and reputation are second to none, and we have the unique ability to bring this immense capacity and reach to a tightly focused personalized service for all our clients.